-The Managers and the Board have assessed various stress scenarios to assess whether Ashdowns continues to meet the SCR and MCR despite having to incur further costs to run the business or longer, deterioration of its technical provisions and deterioration in credit quality of credit institutions at which investments are held and loss of investments due to defaults.
+The Managers and the Board have assessed various stress scenarios to assess whether Ashdowns continues to meet the SCR and MCR despite having to incur further operational costs and to run the business or longer, deterioration of its technical provisions and deterioration in credit quality of credit institutions at which investments are held and loss of investments due to defaults, fines brought about information security leaks and also drop in own funds due to higher dividend distribution.
 The Board is of the opinion that the stresses have a very low correlation and are very difficult to materialise.